Ferrari Special Editions & One Offs

 Base Car: Ferrari 330 GTC

-This model is a series of four special coachbuilt Ferraris on a 330 chassis with a GTC drive train.
-These special 330 GTCs were commissioned by a royal customer: the wife of King Leopald III of Belgium, Princess Lilian de Rethy.
-She asked for not just a customized version of a standard series model, but a totally different looking model
+A series of four special coachbuilt Ferraris on a 330 chassis with a GTC drivetrain.
+These 330 GTCs were commissioned by a royal customer: the wife of King Leopald III of Belgium, Princess Lilian de Rethy.
+She asked for not just a customized version of a standard series model, but a totally different looking model.
+Learn More

 Pininfarina Ferrari 365 GTB-4 Speciale